melezhik/chef-plugin/README.md

 ## chef_publisher

 ### chef json template
 If you define one, chef_publisher will generate chef json file, based on the template.
-Check out chef wiki to get know about chef json files.
+ - Check out chef wiki to get know about chef json files.
+ - You can use ERB syntax to generate chef json from custom template.

 ### run chef client in remote host
 chef-client will be run on remote server with chef json file located at $WORKSPACE/build/chef.json